 The survey found that 62% of respondents felt engaged in their current roles, with 49% experiencing higher motivation than in 2024.

 However, 18% of respondents said that they felt less engaged in 2025.
-Furthermore, disengaged workers are also 60% more likely to consider quitting compared to respondents who feel engaged.
+Furthermore, disengaged workers are also 60% more likely to consider quitting compared to respondents who feel engaged, reinforcing the importance of work-life balance in employee engagement.

 In the drive to achieve business goals, the employee experience can sometimes be neglected.
 Yet, our findings show that creating an environment where employees feel comfortable sharing ideas, have opportunities to learn new skills, and can enjoy meaningful interactions with colleagues is essential for engagement.
 When these aspects are prioritised, it not only builds a more positive workplace culture but also helps reduce turnover, as employees are less likely to seek better opportunities elsewhere.